adioshun/gitBook_DeepDrive/paper2016-pairwisemvcnn.md

 However, this typically requires learning a generative model of the object and synthesising new views as an intermediate step.

-We propose to learn NBV prediction with a more powerful discriminativemodel, training a second CNN to map directly from anobserved image to the rotation angle over which the camerashould subsequently move.
+We propose to learn NBV prediction with a more powerful discriminative model, training a second CNN to map directly from an observed image to the rotation angle over which the camera should subsequently move.

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTM0NzA0OTMzN119
+eyJoaXN0b3J5IjpbLTMxMTk2MjkwMV19
 -->